robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

           :code:`=` sign, and possible spaces after it are considered part of the default value itself.

+.. note:: No positional arguments after named arguments can be given.

 The following example demonstrates using named arguments in different scenarios, including in `test library imports`__.